 The ultimate introductory session to the VR mayhem began with Scanways who shared the magic of their 3D scanning, BIM and VR technology which captures the interior and exterior spaces in architecture.
 One of their VR videos was a 3D capture of the 105 Voisins space, both on the interior and the exterior, it was a big hit with the public at the demonstration.

-Up next was Imverse, presenting their voxel capture technology for VR creators.
-They explained their high tech for interactive movie experience which is created with Imverse rendering and simulation engine (Imverse LiveMaker) transforming a single 360-degree 2D photo from any commercial camera into a volumetric and photorealistic room-scale 3D environment.
-Their projects include Elastic Time – a Mixed Reality interactive documentary about space-time narrated by astronomer Tony Stark at Harvard-Smithsonian Center for Astrophysics, with controllers you bend space and time in the observatory room as a real-time hologram and To the Light (shown at World VR Forum’s Annual Summit last year), where the viewer is immersed into the room at Le Regent Congress Center where the headset is put on and discovers his way to the top of Crans-Montana when going to the light.
+Up next was Imverse, with Benoit Perrin, Marketing and Communication Executive and Joaquim Bratschi, Junior Software Developer presenting their voxel technology for VR creators (based on reality capture).
+They explained their high tech for interactive movie experience which is created with Imverse engine for rendering and simulation and Imverse LiveMaker software (Imverse’s first software built on the core engine) transforming a single 360-degree 2D photo from any commercial camera into a volumetric and photorealistic room-scale 3D environment.
+Their demonstrative project achievements harnessing further the voxel capabilities of the engine include Elastic Time – a Mixed Reality interactive documentary about space-time narrated by astronomer Tony Stark at Harvard-Smithsonian Center for Astrophysics, with controllers you bend space and time in the observatory room as a real-time hologram and To the Light (shown at World VR Forum’s Annual Summit last year), where the viewer is immersed into the room at Le Regent Congress Center where the headset is put on and discovers his way to the top of Crans-Montana when going to the light.

-Third in the line-up, VR filmmakers – Jonathan Moy de Vitry and Thibault Bernard of Right Here/Right Now Productions put the finishing touch on the compact VR lecture session by sharing the quirks and perks of VR storytelling with “Storyliving”, the evolution of immersive (VR) narrative techniques.
-They informed the public about their projects ranging from medical ones on psychological disorders, showing the world from a patient’s perspective; documentaries on various geographical locations – Faroe Islands, Chernobyl, Ukraine and Switzerland; a Google maps project on Geneva creating the most comprehensive model of city; and fictional short films while enlightening the audience on the VR narrative techniques which are being utilized by today’s VR producers and developers.
+Third in the line-up, Right Here/Right Now Productions’ VR filmmakers, Jonathan Moy de Vitry and Thibault Bernard put the finishing touch on the compact VR lecture session by sharing the quirks and perks of VR storytelling with “Storyliving”, the evolution of immersive (VR) narrative techniques.
+They informed the public about their projects ranging from medical ones on psychological disorders, showing the world from a patient’s perspective; documentaries on various geographical locations – Faroe Islands, Chernobyl, Ukraine and Switzerland; a Google maps project on Geneva creating the most comprehensive model of the city; to fictional short films while enlightening the audience on the VR narrative techniques which are being utilized by today’s VR producers and developers.

 "Unlike TV and cinema which is passive 2D entertainment, the human brain tends to perceive VR memories as actual real-life memories.VR immerses you both physically and visually, so, it’s not uncommon for viewers to report VR experiences as though they have lived through them,” said Moy de Vitry.